TheBarbaraIsTaken/SentenceGenerator/README.md

 * How can we force our model to generate the sentence that contains a given word?
 * Optional: Does the order of adverbs as well as the sentence order influence the performance of the model?

-## Literature

-In previous research, grammatical models have already been used to provide unsupervised parsing based on the linguistic notion of a constituency test.
-Therefore, a set of sentences will be transformed by adding words intentionally.
-Afterwards, these sentences shall be judges towards their grammatical correctness (Cao et al., 2020).

-Sentence generation has been done quite frequently in the past with the help of Markov chains and hidden Markov models (Almutiri et al., 2022).
-Due to this information, we feel confident that this can be an approach to proceed further on with.

-## Methods

-1. Data preprocessing: tag the corpus with the respective SOV-tags (we couldn’t find a corpus pre-tagged with sentence part tags)
-2. Calculate the most probable SOV and POS tag for every word with the help of hidden Markov models
-3. Extend the model on test set

 ## Datasets

 * https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-5150